Tearsheet

 Peter Konieczny, Chief Executive Officer

-Mr. Konieczny was appointed Chief Executive Officer of Amcor in September 2024, having served as Interim CEO since April 2024.
-He has been a member of Amcor's Global Management Team since 2010.
-His prior roles at Amcor include Chief Commercial Officer (September 2020 to April 2024), President of Amcor Flexibles, Europe, Middle East & Africa and Latin America (2019-2020), President of Amcor Flexibles Europe, Middle East & Africa (2015-2019), and President of Amcor Specialty Cartons (2010-2015).
-Before joining Amcor, Mr. Konieczny spent five years in the packaging industry as President of Silgan White Cap.
-He also held Managing Director and Chief Finance Officer positions in the heavy industrial equipment industry and worked as a management consultant with McKinsey & Company.
+Peter Konieczny was appointed Chief Executive Officer for Amcor plc in September 2024, after serving as Interim CEO since April 2024.
+He has been a member of Amcor's global management team since 2010, holding roles such as Chief Commercial Officer and President of various regional flexibles and specialty cartons divisions.
+Before joining Amcor, he gained five years of experience in the packaging industry as President of Silgan White Cap, a global organization specializing in metal and plastic closures.
+His career also includes experience in the heavy industrial equipment industry, where he held business group Managing Director and Chief Finance Officer positions, and he served as a management consultant with McKinsey & Company.

-Stephen R. Scherger, Executive Vice President and Chief Financial Officer
+Stephen Scherger, Executive Vice President and Chief Financial Officer

-Mr. Stephan was appointed to the newly introduced role of Chief Operating Officer in September 2024.
+Fred Stephan was appointed Chief Operating Officer, Global Flexibles, in September 2024.
 He joined Amcor in June 2019 with the acquisition of Bemis Company, where he was President of Bemis North America.
-He previously served as President of Amcor Flexibles North America and has overseen the Amcor Flexibles Latin America business since April 2024.
-From 2004 to 2017, Mr. Stephan held senior executive and commercial roles at Johns Manville, a Berkshire Hathaway company.
+Before joining Bemis, Mr. Stephan held general management and commercial roles at General Electric, across its power, plastics, and lighting divisions, and spent 12 years at Johns Manville, a Berkshire Hathaway company.

 AI Analysis | Feedback